Yashhh08/E-commerce-API/README.md

     * User can see all the categories and products available.
     * User can add products to cart as well as he can update or delete the order details.
     * User can place the order.
+    * After placing the order user will receive Email.